 For example, Gibbons holds regular baby supplies drives for charitable organizations in New York, New Jersey, and Pennsylvania that focus on mothers and families in need.
 We were also a proud sponsor of the March of Dimes’ inaugural “Newark March for Babies,” a fundraising walk for the more than half a million babies nationally who are born prematurely each year, including the 14,000 in New Jersey.
 Premature birth is the most common cause of infant death and permanent disability.

 On a lighter note, the firm is an enthusiastic participant in the annual Fresh Air Fund Softball Tournament, the “Battle of the Barristers,” a fundraiser for the Greater Newark Fresh Air Fund, which each summer provides camping and learning experiences for 500-600 inner-city children from the greater Newark area.
 Team Gibbons directly impacts the lives of these children by playing in the “Battle of the Barristers” – win or lose!
+Gibbons also helped Franklin Elementary School, located in the North Ward of Newark, celebrate “kindness” at the school’s Carnival Day in the summer of 2022.
+The firm helped fund the purchase of T-shirts for students and others to wear at the event, and Gibbons associates volunteered alongside Franklin teachers and staff at various stations that included mini-golf, a ring toss, face painting, a fishing game, and more.
+We also participated in the school’s Trunk or Treat event at Halloween time, handing out more than 1,000 pieces of candy.

-In addition, the firm, through its Women’s Initiative, will organize volunteer outings to the Community FoodBank of New Jersey.
+In addition, the firm, through its Women’s Initiative, has organized volunteer outings to the Community FoodBank of New Jersey.
 On one recent outing, the Gibbons volunteer team, which also included numerous clients and colleagues from the Women’s Initiative invitation list, spent an evening sorting and packing food products for distribution to some of the 1,600 nonprofit organizations the FoodBank supports, which include emergency food pantries, shelters, and other group care settings throughout the state.
 The team also made monetary and non-perishable food donations.

 - Adler Aphasia Center